Todd, North Carolina

 Todd's heyday came in the early 20th century with the timber boom.
 In 1910, the Virginia–Carolina Railway announced the company would extend tracks from West Jefferson to Elk Cross Roads.
 The train was known as the "Virginia Creeper" because of its slow but steady ascent of the steep grades.

 At the peak of the boom, Todd boasted two doctors, a dentist, one bank, seven stores, three mills and two hotels.
 The community was incorporated in 1915 and had a mayor, council and a town marshal.
 Walter Cook, co-founder and operator of the general store for more than 40 years, was the only elected mayor.

 The Virginia-Carolina railroad came to Todd because of the tracts of standing timber.
 But by 1934, the timber was played out, and the Great Depression forced the railroads to discontinue service to Todd.
 The Bank of Todd was liquidated, and the town's commerce all but vanished in a few years.
 In 1940, a devastating flood washed away buildings, furthering Todd's decline.

 By World War II, only a handful of businesses remained.
 The North Carolina General Assembly formally revoked the town's charter in the 1970s.

 During the middle and latter parts of the 20th century, Todd was just a crossroads with a post office, a store and home to hard-working mountain farming families.
 By the 21st century, Todd enjoyed a resurgence driven by cultural tourism and second-home communities.

-Rivergirl Fishing Company, Wahoo's Adventures and the Todd Mercantile & Bakery are popular with residents and visitors alike.
-Todd General Store was destroyed by fire on February 25, 2021.